mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I started keeping track of the time I am spending on reading and actual coding for this challenge.
 Today I spent about 85 minutes in total (28 minutes of reading and 57 minutes of coding).
 Rough numbers but they give me an idea about my progress.
 I don't want to bury myself in reading material.
 I am getting a hang of JS pretty quick due to my experience coding in Java and Python.
 Writing simple algorithms on my own makes me feel a bit better about myself and my coding skills.
 I would like to finish up the Foundations path until end of this week and dedicate most of my time to actual projects of my own.

 **Link to work:** None

+### Day 22: February 4, 2021

+**Today's Progress**:
+* 78% done on The Odin Project Foundations Path
+* 45 minutes of coding, 12 minutes of reading

+**Thoughts:** I haven't done much compared to yesterday but still managed to complete my leftover JS exercises and learned a bit about DOM manipulation.
+Given that I wouldn't even know what DOM was just two days ago, I'd say that's a pretty good progress.
+Also a lot happened today, so I am glad I can still find some time to code and learn (outside of work).
+I haven't completed any projects in February yet but I am close.

+**Link to work:** None